 To donate by credit card, click the link below.
-To donate by check: Please make your donation payable to the “The Center for Independent Documentary” and put “A Spark Of Nerve” in the memo line.
+To donate by check: Please make your Tax Deductible donation payable to the “The Center for Independent Documentary” and put “A Spark Of Nerve” in the memo line.
 Please mail your check to: The Center for Independent Documentary 1300 Soldiers Field Road, Suite #4 Boston, MA 02135.

 In the inspiring 60-minute documentary, A SPARK OF NERVE, we are given rare access to the groundbreaking work of Dr. Susan E. Mackinnon.
 The first woman to receive the American College of Surgeons Innovation Award, Dr. Mackinnon is restoring movement to limbs that many doctors believe to be permanently paralyzed.
 It’s not science fiction!
 With a pioneering technique called nerve transfer surgery, patients are rewired with their own redundant nerves, retraining the brain to move lifeless muscles.
 Dr. Allan Belzberg, John Hopkins Peripheral Nerve Center, tells us, “Innovation in medicine is like innovation in any discipline.
 It usually eeks its way along slowly, but then every so often people come along who just kind of rethink it.
 Think outside the box and make big changes and I think Mackinnon has made some big changes in the way we think.”